manish8561/nestjs-interview-question-answers/README.md

     - We define an exception filter `HttpExceptionFilter` that catches instances of `HttpException`.
     - In the `catch()` method, we extract the HTTP response object from the arguments host and use it to set the response status and send a JSON response with the error message.

     You can then register this exception filter globally or locally within your application to handle HTTP exceptions and customize error responses as needed.
-Exception filters provide a powerful mechanism for centralizing error handling logic and improving the robustness of your NestJS application.
+Exception filters provide a powerful mechanism for centralizing error handling logic & improving the robustness of your NestJS application.

 **[⬆ Back to Top](#table-of-contents)**